Terpenes are not only responsible for the smell and flavour associated with cannabis, but also many of the health benefits too.

 Terpinolene is found in approximately one in ten cannabis strains.
 This common terpene is identified by it’s woody aroma with hints of citrus.
 From a medicinal perspective, Terpinolene is known for it’s antibacterial and fungal healing properties.

 You’ll find Terpinolene in lilacs, nutmeg and cumin.
-But also in cannabis strains such as Ghost Train Haze.
+But also in cannabis such as the satvia-dominant strain Ghost Train Haze.

 The Enterouge Effect

 Similar to an orchestra, where every single musician plays a role in the overall sound of the music, the same goes for cannabis and terpenes.
-Cannabis alone may have some undesirable effects such as the “stoner’s high” from THC, which can lead to sensations of paranoia and anxiety.
+Cannabis alone may have some undesirable effects such as the “stoner’s high” from THC (differences between THC and CBD), which can lead to sensations of paranoia and anxiety.

 This is another reason to find full plant cannabis (indica, sativa, or hybrid), rather than extracted and isolated compounds from the plant.